bsurc/pracprog/doc/week_1.md

 14. Navigate to [http://127.0.0.1:8080](http://127.0.0.1:8080) in a web browser

 * On Macs, you'll need to install XCode, and run `xcode-select --install` to run the program

+## Other extensions

+There are a handful of other extensions that are useful:

+- SQLite
+- VS Live Share
+- VS Live Share Extension Pack
+- Excel Viewer
+- Github Issues
+- $YOURFAVORITELANGUAGE

+To install them:

+1. Click on the square looking button in the sidebar
+2. One at a time search for the extensions, and click install
+3. When they are all installed, click reload on one